-The Gateway project will undergo a thorough environmental impact statement (EIS) process, conducted jointly by federal, state and local agencies.
+The Gateway project is undergoing a thorough environmental impact statement (EIS) process, conducted jointly by federal, state and local agencies.
 The co-lead agencies are Whatcom County, Washington State Department of Ecology and the U.S. Army Corps of Engineers.
 The project will have to comply with at least 15 federal, state and local environmental laws and regulations.
 The review is expected to take about two years.

 The first opportunity for public input is during the “scoping” process, which concluded January 22, 2013.
 During the 120 day scoping period, the public was able to submit comments by mail, online or in person at the seven scoping meetings.
 After scoping, the co-lead agencies will consider comments and decide on what should be included in the draft of the EIS.
 Further public input will be sought on the draft EIS.
 The final EIS will be used to inform the co-lead agencies and other agencies on permitting decisions.
 For more information about the EIS process, go to the co-lead agencies’ EIS Website.